-A: You can retake all of your subjects.
-If you wish to improve your Extended Essay mark, you may submit either a revised or new EE.
-A new EE can be registered in the same or in a different diploma subject.
-However, if you are submitting a new or revised extended essay in the session six months after your EE was submitted (November, for May graduates), it must be registered in the same diploma subject.
+You can also revise or complete a new Extended Essay.
+A new Extended Essay can be registered in the same or in a different Diploma subject.
+However, if you are submitting a new or revised Extended Essay in the session six months after your EE was submitted (November, for May graduates), it must be registered in the same diploma subject.

-A: Candidates must be registered through an IB World School – this is vital!
+Candidates must be registered through an IB World School – this is vital!
 The school you have previously sat your exams with is the most obvious choice, but if you have moved or found yourself otherwise unable to retake through your school, it is your responsibility to find a school who will let you resit through them.
 Elite IB can provide all the tuition for your resit, but we cannot submit your exams, register you as a candidate, or supervise your IA or other non-examined work.
-You should make speaking with your school’s IB coordinator a matter of top priority if you decide to resit.
+You should make speaking with your school’s IB Coordinator a matter of top priority if you decide to resit.

-A: You do not have to retake all assessed aspects of your retake subject; you may just sit the exams and not change your IAs.
-Alternatively, your school must offer you the option of revising or redoing your IAs.
-Your teacher will be responsible for marking the new IAs, and must be able to confirm that it is all your own work, and that it is significantly different to any previously submitted work.
+You do not have to retake all the assessed aspects of your retake subject; you may just sit the exams and not change your Internal Assessments.
+Alternatively, your school may offer you the option of revising or redoing your IAs.
+In this case, your teacher will be responsible for marking the new IA(s), and must be able to confirm that it is all your own work and that it is significantly different to any previously submitted work.
 In order to be able to guarantee this to the IBO, students re-submitting an IA or any other non-examination-based work must attend classes at the school they will sit the retake through, making some schools wary of taking on new students who wish to resubmit their IAs in addition to sitting the final exam papers.

 Most universities do not officially state that they do not accept resit candidates.
 However, in the cases of many top UK universities, the resit marks must be significantly above the points required for an offer.
 We would also recommend having firm plans for the remainder of your time before your university studies would commence, linked to your course or industry.
-This shows that not only have you exceeded their asking requirements, but that you are aware of how best to use your time.
+This shows that not only have you exceeded their entrance requirements, but that you are aware of how best to use your time.

-Your school can offer you a wide range of support, from merely helping with admin and marking, to offering a full scheme of study- the IB state that any World School must not “simply adopt the role of a “retake centre””, and so must support each candidate, whether they are sitting for the first, second, or third session in a subject.
-Whatever your circumstance, EIB are here to help.
+Your school can offer you a wide range of support, from merely helping with administration and marking, to offering a full scheme of study- the IB state that any World School must not “simply adopt the role of a “retake centre””, and so must support each candidate, whether they are sitting for the first, second, or third session in a subject.
+Whatever your circumstance, Elite IB Tutors are here to help.
 We have a wonderful team of experienced tutors who can provide guidance and support every step of the way.
-If you have any other questions, please feel free to get in touch with us at Elite IB.